kbussell/oh-my-zsh/README.md

   3. Create a new Zsh configuration by copying the Zsh configuration file templates provided:

+        cd ~/.oh-my-zsh/templates
-        for rcfile in ~/.oh-my-zsh/templates/z{shenv,shrc,login,logout}; do
+        for rcfile in z{shenv,shrc,login,logout}; do
           cp -f "${rcfile}" "${HOME}/.${rcfile}"
         done